opengisch/QField-docs/en/fieldwork/gps.rst

 QField supports connecting external GNSS antennas via bluetooth.

-In settings -> positioning, connected bluetooth devices will show up and can be chosen as position source.
+In settings -> positioning, paired bluetooth devices can be scanned and chosen as position source.

 Make sure no other app like mock location providers are using the bluetooth antenna.